vitaly-t/pg-promise/README.md

 ---
 #### promiseLib

-Set this property to an alternative promise library compliant with the [Promises/A+] standard.

-By default, **pg-promise** uses version of [Promises/A+] provided by [Promise].
-If you want to override this and force the library to use a different implementation of the standard, just set this parameter to the library's instance.
+By default, **pg-promise** uses ES6 Promise.
+If your version of NodeJS doesn't support ES6 Promise, or you want a different promise library to be used, set this property to the library's instance.

 Example of switching over to [Bluebird]:
 ```javascript